Erik Winfree's allergies

 milk, cheese (non-moldy), goat cheese

-cooked fresh fish (but not canned), eel
+cooked fresh fish (but not canned)

 beets, herbs, onion, yam, sweet potato